Friday, January 15, 2016

 Living in the Big Woods

-My parents were still in the process of building the house we lived in when we moved in 1961.
+My parents were still building the house we lived in when we moved in 1961.

-The house had three bedrooms, each bedroom had a large bed with a cotton mattress and metal springs.
+The house had three bedrooms, each with a large bed, a cotton mattress, and metal springs

-In the kitchen was a large sink, refrigerator, stove, and a large bar for storage.
+In the kitchen were a large sink, a refrigerator, a stove, and a large bar for storage.

-In the dining room was a table large enough to seat ten people.
+In the dining room was a large table that seated ten people.

-We had a set of step that lead to the basement that was located between the kitchen and the hallway.
+We had a set of steps leading to the basement, located between the kitchen and the hallway.

-We had a very high wooden back porch with railing and wooden steps.
+We had a very high wooden back porch with a railing and wooden steps.

-Our front porch was level with the ground and we had a wooden swing that hang from the rafters.
+Our front porch was level with the ground, and we had a wooden swing that hung from the rafters.

-Our house sat on the side of a hill, the front side was level with the ground and the backside of the house was several feet from the ground.
+Our house sat on the side of a hill; the front side was level with the ground, and the back side was several feet above it.

-The house had a flat top roof, the outside of our house was covered with black tar paper.
+The house had a flat roof, and the outside was covered with black tar paper.

 The house had no inside bathroom.